conradakunga/Blog/_posts/2025-07-11-deleting-a-rabbitmq-queue-in-c-net.md

 1. If **HTTPS** secures your **RabbitMQ** instance, the URI to create the `ManagementClient` should be [HTTPS](https://www.nuget.org/packages/EasyNetQ.Management.Client) and not **HTTP**
 2. The port to pass to the URI is the **admin** port, which is different from the port for **messaging**.
 This is typically `15672` or `15671` in the case of **HTTPS**, but can be anything as configured at setup.

+If you need to delete **all the queues**, you can do it as outlined in this post [Deleting RabbitMQ Queues With EasyNetQ]({% post_url 2021-03-11-deleting-rabbitmq-queues-with-easynetq %})

 ### TLDR